Installation

 In any case, you will need to check out the OpenSanctions repository which houses the zavod application to your computer:

-The steps below assume you're working within a checkout of that repository.
+The steps below assume you're working within a clone of that repository.

 Python virtual environment

 The application is a fairly stand-alone Python application, albeit with a large number of library dependencies.
-To set up a local development environment using uv:
+After running the install steps above, activate the virtualenv:

 # Activate the virtualenv.
 You probably want to put this in your .envrc